nmfarras/Format_Sector_in_ES_format/README.md

 Based on AIRAC Document.
-Use the pattern in the tes_ file based on the dictation from the AIRAC.
+Use the pattern in the tes* file based on the dictation from the AIRAC.
+You can try one of the file name "test*[something].py" to check the pattern and how to use util.py for generation based on dictation.